 Add your own component templates.
 Quasar will be able to handle them.

-Current App Wrappers available are for Cordova & Electron.
-More will be added in the future, to allow you to build a Google Chrome extension or a Progressive Web App, to name a few examples.
+The currently available App Wrappers are for Cordova & Electron.
+More will be added in the future, to allow you to build a Google Chrome extension or a Progressive Web App, just to name a few.